sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 | `your id to an item`      | `another hash of the item` |
 | `your id to another item` | `hash of the other item`   |

-The relationship should be 1:n (one to many) because one hash should only belong to one item but an item can have multiple hashes.
+The relationship should be 1:n (one to many) because one hash should only belong to one item, but an item can have multiple hashes.

 The length of a hash is 32 bytes, so a varchar(32) should be great.

-For sql databases, bulk insert (multiple rows at once insert) should be used for the hashes.
+For SQL databases, bulk insert (multiple rows at once insert) should be used for the hashes.

 :::: tabs#p